![]() |

 Daniel 10:4-6 On the twenty-fourth day of the first month, as I was standing on the bank of the great river, the Tigris, I looked up and there before me was a man dressed in linen, with a belt of the finest gold around his waist.
 His body was like chrysolite, his face like lightning, his eyes like flaming torches, his arms and legs like the gleam of burnished bronze, and his voice like the sound of a multitude.

 Well, nothing like a vision like that to shake you out of a mournful fast!
 As Daniel looks up he sees one very impressive looking man.
-Scholars debate whether this is a vision of Jesus or whether it was an angel.
-Certainly there are many similarities with the vision John was given when he saw Jesus in glory saying…
+Scholars debate whether this is a vision of Jesus or whether it was an angel but the weight of evidence seems to favour the former thought.
+Certainly there are many similarities [3] with the vision John was given in the book of Revelation when he saw Jesus in glory saying...

 And you thought you felt small!

 Anytime in scripture that a person encounters the majesty of God there is an overwhelming sense of their own inadequacy.
 Whether it is Moses, Isaiah, Daniel or John the result is the same.
-There is convicting sense of your own ‘smallness’ and inadequacy in the light of an almighty God.
+There is a convicting sense of your own 'smallness' and inadequacy in the light of an almighty God.
 Fair enough too.
-For Daniel, as godly as he was, the vision of this man left him face to the floor which is probably not a bad thing anyway because his face had turned a grim shade of grey![3]
+For Daniel, as godly as he was, the vision of this man left him face to the floor which is probably not a bad thing anyway because his face had turned a grim shade of grey!
+[4] He then fell into a deep sleep.
+Scripture doesn't tell us how long this was for but it may have been sometime.

 But do not be afraid…

-So a hand touched and reassured Daniel and set him on his feet.
+But a hand touched and reassured Daniel and set him on his feet.
 Sure, his knees were still knocking pretty loudly but at least he is up!
 Some believe that the hand that touched Daniel is that of an angel who had been sent with a message for Daniel and is separate from the vision of man on the river bank recorded earlier.
-It is hard to tell from the text but that is how I take it.
+That is how I take it.
+It seems Daniel was in a deep sleep after seeing the vision of Jesus earlier and this is now the hand of another who wakes and comforts him.
 The messenger reassures Daniel that he is highly esteemed and not to be afraid.
-This is God’s word of comfort for all who flee for shelter in Christ.
-The angel also tells Daniel that as soon as he started humbling himself and praying[4] the angel was sent.
+This reminds us of the earlier words of Gabriel when he came to Daniel in chapter 9.
+But this is God's word of comfort for all who flee for shelter in Christ.
+The angel also tells Daniel that as soon as he started humbling himself and praying [5] the angel was sent.

 So, the question has to be asked… If the angel was sent when Daniel started humbling himself, and Daniel has been in that state for three weeks, then why did it take all that time for the angel to get to him?
 Hmmm.
 Good question.
 Glad you asked.
 And if you know the next verse then you know the answer.
 A bit unusual but let’s see why it took three weeks for the angel to arrive…